Antioxidants Foods have been related to a number of health advantages, including decreased chronic inflammation and the development of cancer.

 It’s difficult to compete with green leafy veggies in terms of nutritional power.
 Green veggies are rich in vitamin A, C, and E as well as calcium, which aids in disease prevention.
 They are loaded with magnesium and potassium too.

 Are you looking for another incentive to go green?

 These vegetables are high in antioxidants and phytochemicals including kaempferol, which may aid in blood vessel dilation and may have cancer-fighting effects.
 Lutein and quercetin, two powerful antioxidants, are found in green leafy vegetables.

-Nuts are considered to be one of the well-balanced foods.
+Nuts are considered to be one of the most well-balanced foods.
 They provide a rich source of “healthy” fats while having a lower protein and carbohydrate content.

 Did you know?

 Each variety of nuts has its own set of minerals, phytochemicals, and fat types.
-Walnuts have the highest concentration of plant omega-3s, while Brazil nuts are the finest source of selenium, and whereas pecans are abundant in healthy fats and antioxidants, as well as minerals.
+Walnuts have the highest concentration of plant omega-3s, while Brazil nuts are the finest source of selenium, and pecans are abundant in healthy fats and antioxidants, as well as minerals.

 Most of the nuts also include phytochemicals that help reduce cholesterol, such as resveratrol and plant sterols.

 So, not only include nuts but a variety of nuts in your diet.

 Who doesn’t love the taste of berries?
 But do you know they are highly nutritious?